WadeChenX/lfdk2/README.md

 After entering this function, you should input an address aligned by 256Bytes.

 Also, you could press:
 KEY-UP, KEY-DOWN
   To move the cursor.

 PAGE-UP, PAGE-DOWN
   For previous/next 256 Bytes content.

-F7:
+F7
   To change view-mode.
 There are 3 modes: Byte, Word, DWord

-<any hex digit>:
+\[any hex digit\]
   Start to input somthing, later press Enter to write the content if it's R/W register.

 # Notice
 You could see more log in lfdk.log located in current directory.
 Also, you could change debug level to see more log. (default is 4)

 ```
 sudo bin/lfdk -D 5
 ```

 Level 5 is verbose mode.
 If any number is bigger than 5, it is still level 5.

 If you have any questions, please feel free to contact me by E-Mail - Wade Chen(<frcnxv@gmail.com>).